red-hat-storage/ocs-ci/docs/deployment_without_ocs.md

 these images first using ``ocs_ci/templates/ocs-deployment/catalog-source.yaml`` template.

-In the template, you you have to edit image specification of ocs-catalogsource and replace tag `latest` with either a version of your choice, eg.
+In the template, you have to edit image specification of ocs-catalogsource and replace tag `latest` with either a version of your choice, eg.
 `4.4.0-420.ci` if you need to use particular CI build of OCS, or use one of release specific tags such as `latest-4.4` or `latest-stable-4.4`.